udexon/EMYL/E003_Online_Tipping.md

 Then Agent C can send an encrypted message to Agent D, who lives in the same country P as Sender A, to verify payment.

-Once the payment chain is verified, Agent D may collect cash from Sender A physically or use the national banking system in country P to collect the payment.
-Agent D will pay Agent C using their own international payment method.
-Agent C can then pay Recipient B cash physically in person, or using the national banking system in country Q.
+Once the payment chain is verified, Agent C may collect cash from Sender A physically or use the national banking system in country P to collect the payment.
+Agent C will pay Agent D using their own international payment method.
+Agent B can then pay Recipient B cash physically in person, or using the national banking system in country Q.

 ### (Non)-Adoption of Cryptocurrencies